 WARNING!
-Ensure the tool is disconnected from the power supply before performing any of the following operations.
+Ensure the tool is turned off and disconnected from the power supply before performing any of the following operations.

 Depth Adjustment

 The depth should be adjusted so that no more than one tooth is protruding through the timber.
 This helps to minimise splintering.